 The beautiful Alhambra Palace, which overlooks the city of Granada from its position on Sabika Hill, is one of the best-preserved medieval Islamic palaces in the world and the most visited monument in Spain attracting over 3 million every year.

 But before you read another word it is worth pointing out that, although there is a great deal of detailed historical information out there about the monument itself, the most important information that you need before you go is how to get hold of tickets and how to make the most of your time there.
-It is not the most user-friendly process, but it is worth it.

 About the Alhambra